victorpreuss/YalRF/README.md

 - [ ] add subcircuit support
 - [ ] add a remove method for devices and analyses
 - [ ] make the netlist not case sensitive (? not sure)
+- [x] fix/differentiate dc and ac model for vsource and isource
 - [x] declare logger objects someplace else
 - [x] add easy methods to access the results (e.g. get_v('R1'))
 - [x] create git repository